How Much Water Should I Drink During Pregnancy?

 • Prevents the development of kidney stones

 Pregnant women need to increase their amount of water and fluid intake if they live in hot climates, spend a lot of time outdoors in hot weather, exercise, have an illness with fever, or have a gastrointestinal illness with vomiting and/or diarrhea.
-Mothers with morning sickness are also at a higher risk of developing dehydration, so need to be sure to drink enough.
-As a rule, the amount of water intake is enough if you do not feel thirsty and your urine is clear to pale-yellow colored.
+Mothers with morning sickness are also at a higher risk of developing dehydration, and must ensure they are drinking enough water.
+As a rule, the amount of water intake is enough if you do not feel thirsty and your urine is clear to pale yellow in color.

 • Carry a water bottle around with you all day